willfindlay/adaptivesec-F2020/journal/09-oct-13th.md

 **Rationale:** This paper presents a very similar technique to the iOracle paper above, albeit with a few key differences.
 Firstly, the scope is far narrower, only considering policy from two (generally mutually exclusive) policy frameworks.
-Further, a vulnerability graph may be less useful in practise than the ability to make precise queries about the security of specific system objects.
+While the vulnerability graph might be quite useful for seeing an overview of what vulnerabilities exist on the system, the limited scope of the underlying logic database may be a detriment to determining the overall security of the underlying system.
 While VulSAN does help defenders analyze the security of MAC policies, in light of these limitations, I hesitate to give it as high of a score as the iOracle paper.
 Therefore, I'll give it a score of 1.5.
 It is is a little more adaptive than a 1, but not quite at the level of iOracle in terms of general usefulness for defenders.